 Hardaway is averaging 17.8 points.
 He expects to be re-evaluated next Tuesday.

-Knicks: Host the Oklahoma City and former Knick Carmelo Anthony on Saturday night.
+Knicks: Host Oklahoma City on Saturday night.

 Nets: Visit the Toronto Raptors on Friday.

 For more NBA coverage: https://apnews.com/tag/NBAbasketball